Implements a client channel for remote calls that uses the HTTP protocol to transmit messages.

 Initializes a new instance of theclass.

-Initializes a new instance of theclass with the specified configuration properties and sinks.
+Initializes a new instance of theclass with the specified configuration properties and sink.

-Initializes a new instance of theclass with a server channel that listens on the specified port.
+Initializes a new instance of theclass with the specified name and sink.

 Gets the name of the current channel.